African-American women work songs

-Origins

-A work song is a song that is sung while doing labor or any kind of work.
-Usually the song aids in keeping rhythm or used as a distraction.
+A work song is a song that is sung while doing labour or any kind of work.
+Usually, the song helps with keeping rhythm or is used as a distraction.
 Work songs can include content focused around the surrounding environment, resistance, or protest.
 Many different groups throughout history have sung work songs.
 Enslaved African-American women had a unique history associated with work songs.
 Their work songs portrayed their specific standpoint and experiences during the slavery period in the United States.

 Work songs were often derived from traditional African songs.
 Many work songs were in the format of a call and response, which fostered dialogue.
 The importance of dialogue is illuminated in many African-American traditions and continues to the present day.
 Particular to the African call and response tradition is the overlapping of the call and response.
 The leader's part might overlap with the response, thus creating a unique collaborative sound.

 Similarly, African-American folk and traditional music focuses on polyphony, rather than a melody with a harmony.
 Oftentimes, there will be multiple rhythmic patterns used in the same song "resulting in a counterpoint of rhythms."
 The focus on polyphony also allows for improvisation, a component that is crucial to African-American work songs.
 As scholar Tilford Brooks writes, "improvisation is utilized extensively in Black folk songs, and it is an essential element especially in songs that employ the call-and-response pattern."
 Brooks also notes that oftentimes in a work song, "the leader has license to improvise on the melody in [their] call, while the response usually repeats its basic melody line without change."

 Uses

-The African-American work song tradition has plenty of examples.
+The African-American work song tradition has several examples.
 The study of these provides a unique look into particular resistance tactics used by enslaved people.
 The work song traditions of enslaved or incarcerated African-American men have been widely studied, and African-American enslaved women similarly incorporated song into their work and resistance narratives.
 Work songs were considered both an expression of release and the creation of a shared narrative.

 Many of the women's songs discuss their past and present suffering under slavery and prospects for freedom.
 Enslaved women sang songs to their children about slavery, and work songs and lullabies sung by enslaved women commented on the gendered dynamic of slavery.

 One song speaks of a family being torn apart by sales:

 "Mammy, is Ol'Massa gwin'er sell us tomorrow?